yashpandey474/Hilbert-R-Tree-Implementation/readme.md

 3. Then, the function insertRectangles taking the Rtree (An Rtree is created first using the new_hilbertRTree function) as parameter to create rectangles from these points and insert the rectangles into the specified Rtree [THE INSERTION HAPPENS BASED ON THE POINT OCCURING FIRST IN THE FILE].
 Then preOrderTraverse_Rtree is called to print the internal nodes and MBRs and the leaf nodes with MBRs

-4. To run the code write gcc DSA_ASSIGNMENT_GROUP_12.c -lm and then write ./a.out
+4. To run the code write gcc Hilbert_R_Tree_Finalc.c -lm and then write ./a.out

 5. The macro specified at the top of the program: MAX_POINTS specifies the number of points present in the file; currently set at 21; kindly change this according to required number of points you want to input from the file